 “There’s nothing we could do about it.
 We just have to come back next year with a better solution.”

 Beyond impacting lap times, the off-track route at Turn 19 directly sparked the race’s lone full-course caution as contact with James Hinchcliffe sent Chip Ganassi Racing rookie Felix Rosenqvist hurtling into the inside wall.
 The leaders that paced the first two-thirds of the race dropped down the running order as they were forced to pit under yellow, but a mechanical failure for Will Power turned the caution from bad to worse for the pole sitter who had led every lap.

 That highly impactful situation at Turn 19 turned the race upside down but very easily could have been repeated, given the challenge drivers had muscling their cars through the penultimate turn.

 “You’re kind of rolling the dice a little bit,” Josef Newgarden said after celebrating his second-place result.
 “You could gain a lot of time.
 If you hit it perfect, the car was stable.
 Go off by an inch here or there, you could have a big moment.”

 Noting the inconsistency of what seemed like the same path through the turn, Hunter-Reay concluded that he looks forward to not facing Turn 19 for a while after spending the weekend on edge.

 “It was a wild ride through there, for sure,” the Andretti Autosport veteran commented.
 “Enough rodeo for me for one day.”

-Before returning to COTA with a potentially different approach to the 19th bend, IndyCar will complete its third race of 2019 at Barber Motorsports Park on the weekend of April 5–7.
+Before returning to COTA with a potentially different approach to the 19th bend in 2020, IndyCar will complete its third race of 2019 at Barber Motorsports Park on the weekend of April 5–7.